cmlavoro/INF656Assignment3/README.md

 Open browser and go to http://localhost:3000

-The list of Contacts will be displayed
+The list of Contacts will be displayed.

+Select a contact from the list, and additional information will be displayed.

+Select the Return to Contacts List button to return to the main list of contacts.